henkjannl/DesigningHousingsInFreeCAD/08-self-tapping-screws/Readme.md

   <img src="./images/screw-pillar-sketch-in-separation-bottom.png" alt="Screw pillar sketch in separation bottom" width="467">
 </p>

-1. Create a revolution and name it **SB Screw pillar 1**
+9. Create a revolution and name it **SB Screw pillar 1**
-2. Repeat the same procedure for the other pillars.
+10. Repeat the same procedure for the other pillars.
 In this case, I did pillar 3 in the same way and created pillars 2 and 4 by mirroring.

 <p align="center">
   <img src="./images/separation-bottom-with-pillars.png" alt="Separation bottom with pillars" width="736">
 </p>

-Repeat the procedure to create the holes in **Separation top**.
+11. Repeat the procedure to create the holes in **Separation top**.
+Use the larger sketch in the skeleton for the hole, to ensure a good fit with the pillar.

 <p align="center">
   <img src="./images/screw-holes-in-separation-top.png" alt="Screw holes in separation top" width="722">